Sumis34/cuota-filesharing/README.md

 imgproxy is a open source software that allows you to optimize your images on the fly.

+**For now I use a manual compression proccess on the Client** You can find a description of the reason down below under the **Problems** section.

 ## imgproxy setup

 You can find a number of ways to deploy imgproxy on their [Website](https://imgproxy.net/).
 The easiest is to Deploy to heroku.